 And at least in one sense, when considering the case of the three suspended LAUSD teachers from last year, we not only see a situation in which the youth are being underserved as learners, but also where there is no clear agreement among adults about what exactly it is that we're celebrating.
 If nothing else, it's the reason why some people find relegating the celebration of black history to one month troubling -- there's the risk of forgetting that the vision of holding our nation to its highest ideals should last for the entire year and inform both how we think and interact.

 If the adults are still struggling to come to a collective agreement on these matters, then how can we expect youth to ever attain a stronger sense of history and pathway to the future?

 "That's why I think that it was so important that I was there or someone who a kid would look up to be there to really help them grasp it," said Gillom.
 "I think that whoever put on the tournament did a good job of explaining why the kids were there and expressing teamwork and expressing those things."

-Is basketball the answer to our nation's racialized boundaries like those in LA?
-Not quite, but perhaps a little creativity in how we imagine and pass on the vision of King and others who fought to hold our nation to a higher standard would help overcome that perceived generational divide.
+Is basketball the answer to our nation's racialized boundaries like those in L.A.?
+Not quite, but perhaps a little creativity in how we imagine and pass on the vision of King or others who fought to hold our nation to a higher standard would help overcome that perceived generational divide.